zhenghuazx/KmeansMapReduce/README.md

 have a cluster hdfs, then ignore this.

-4.Before you proceed to setup the Pseudo-Distributed mode, please follow the instructions in the ``StandAlone Operation'' section and make sure you can repeat the ``grep example''.
+4.Before you proceed to setup the Pseudo-Distributed mode, please follow the instructions in the ``StandAlone Operation`` section and make sure you can repeat the "grep example".

 5. To configure the Pseudo-Distributed Mode, please follow the "configuration" and ``Setup passpharaseless ssh''.